-A full regular tax deduction is allowed for interest on home acquisition debt used to acquire, construct, or improve a principal or secondary residence to the extent this debt does not exceed \$750,000 for joint filers (\$375,000 for single filers or married taxpayers filing separate returns).
-Home acquisition debt incurred on or before December 15, 2017, is grandfathered under the previous \$1,000,000 limitation for joint filers (\$500,000 for single filers or married taxpayers filing separate returns).
+A full regular tax deduction is allowed for interest on home acquisition debt used to acquire, construct, or improve a principal or secondary residence to the extent this debt does not exceed \$750,000 (\$375,000 for married taxpayers filing separate returns).
+Home acquisition debt incurred on or before December 15, 2017, is grandfathered under the previous \$1,000,000 limitation (\$500,000 for married taxpayers filing separate returns).